Jump to content

 3. If the employee decides to start contributing to a PRSA with the designated provider the employer must make the relevant deductions from payroll.

-The Pensions Board will issue on-the-spot fines and prosecute any businesses found in breach of their obligations.
-Further information is available from the Pensions Board’s booklet PRSAs Employers’ Obligations from the website www.pensionsboard.ie and you can also check-out the Trustee and Employer Checklist.
+The Pensions Authority will issue on-the-spot fines and prosecute any businesses found in breach of their obligations.

 Further Information

-• Pension calculators – The Pension Calculator allows you to insert basic personal information such as your age, current salary, and the value of the fund (if any) invested to date and your target pension as a percentage of your pre-retirement salary.
+The Pensions Authority’s website www.pensionsauthority.ie provides a range of information and resources including the Pension Calculator, which allows you to insert basic personal information such as your age, current salary, and the value of the fund (if any) invested to date and your target pension as a percentage of your pre-retirement salary.
 The calculator will then estimate the monthly contributions needed to provide for their pension at retirement.
 There are savings and advanced pension calculators available on the website also.

 If you have any further queries you can contact the Pensions Board at